 The Philippines is vulnerable to climate change.
-Tropical cyclones visit the country, an average of 20 each year, destroying properties, livelihoods, infrastructure, lives, and costing its economy dearly.
+Tropical cyclones visit the country, an average of 20 each year, destroying properties, livelihoods, infrastructure, and lives and costing its economy dearly.

-For the Philippines to continue its growth it has to find ways to tackle efficiently the problem.
+For the Philippines to continue its growth, it has to find ways to tackle the problem efficiently.

-Disasters such as volcanic eruptions, earthquakes, typhoons, storm surges, tsunami, and sea-level rise, floods, landslides, droughts cost the economy at $1.7 billion per year and result into 1,600 deaths per year (Climate Resilience in the Philippines, 2016).
+Disasters such as volcanic eruptions, earthquakes, typhoons, storm surges, tsunamis, sea-level rise, floods, landslides, and droughts cost the economy $1.7 billion per year and result in 1,600 deaths per year (Climate Resilience in the Philippines, 2016).

 The report mentions: